-2. Agencies should provide a one-stop location, which should be easily reachable from agencies' home pages, for all rulemakings currently open for comment.
-By linking to available websites-such as Regulations.gov, RegInfo.gov, Federal Register 2.0, and so forth-and integrating underlying data, agencies could efficiently enable the public to retrieve all the information the federal government has about ongoing rulemakings.
+2. Agencies should provide access to a one-stop location, which should be easily reachable from agencies' home pages, for all rulemakings currently open for comment.
+This may take the form of providing pinpoint links to specific data about the agency's rulemakings available on websites such as Regulations.gov, RegInfo.gov, Federal Register 2.0, and so forth, which would allow agencies to efficiently enable the public to retrieve all the information the federal government has about ongoing rulemakings.